mrdunker/RTL_Workshop_VSD/README.md

 # Day 2
 <details>
   <summary>Introduction</summary>
-  In this section we will breifly go about understaing a bit more about the .lib file and other stuff as well.
+  In this section, we will briefly go about understanding a bit more about the .lib file and other stuff.
 </details>
 <details>
   <summary>Overview on .lib</summary>